dhis2/dhis2-docs-implementation/content/lmis/real-time-stock-management.md

 - The device should withstand the rugged climatic conditions in the country in terms of temperature, humidity and dust and be resilient to drops and other physical damage

-The DHIS2 documentation lists the following mobile device specification requirements (last updated 11.08.2022): [DHIS2 Mobile Device Specifications](https://docs.dhis2.org/en/implement/android-implementation/mobile-device-specifications.html)
+The DHIS2 documentation lists the following mobile device specification requirements: [DHIS2 Mobile Device Specifications](https://docs.dhis2.org/en/implement/android-implementation/mobile-device-specifications.html)

 **Specification** **DHIS2**

----

 Construction Lifespan of at least 2 years Android operating system version minimum 5.0, minimum recommended 7.X and recommended 8.X or higher Processor 4 cores, 1.2 GHz RAM (tablet) minimum 1.5 Gb, recommended more than 3 Gb Storage minimum 8 Gb, recommended 32 Gb Screen size minimum 7 inches Camera minimum 5 megapixel, recommended at least 8 mega pixel Connectivity 4G (LTE) / 3G and WLAN